How Long Can I Stay in the U.S. on an O-1 Visa?

 How an Immigration Attorney Can Help?

 My name is Cheryl Fletcher and I have been practicing immigration law since 2015.
-I have helped hundreds of O-1 applicants receive the maximum duration for their visa.
+I have helped hundreds of O-1 applicants receive maximum validity for their visa.
 If you would like similar representation, please feel fee to book a personal meeting with me by calling 561-507-5772 or using the booking button below.
+You’ll be glad you did.